12 oz. Mouse: Production

 According to Maiellaro, the series was pitched as a table read to the network.
 He jokingly stated that they accepted it after claiming that production costs would total "five dollars and will take some of the paper sitting in the copier."
 Maiellaro borrowed inspiration from surrealism and the films of David Lynch.
 He intended for the series to lack continuity starting from the pilot, but established a serial format after starting to work on the second episode.
 He had constructed an ending for the series as well as a detailed map of characters; however, the series finale concluded differently from planned.
 In November 2006, Maiellaro mentioned the possibility of continuing the series with webisodes, and he wrote five additional scripts for ending the series, but finally, he only produced one webisode, entitled "Enter the Sandmouse".

 Radical Axis provided animation for the series using Final Cut Pro.
-Described as "lo-fi animation", Maiellaro crudely designed the characters as a cost-cutting measure, with the exception of Amalockh, a many-armed monster summoned in the season two episode "Corndog Chronicles", which was drawn and animated by Todd Redner at the studio, and Shark, which was borrowed from the Space Ghost Coast to Coast episode "Kentucky Nightmare".
+Described as "lo-fi animation", Maiellaro crudely designed the characters as a cost-cutting measure, with the exception of Amalockh, a many-armed monster summoned in the season two episode "Corndog Chronicles", which was drawn and animated by Todd Redner at the studio, and Shark, whose model was borrowed from Hanna-Barbera's Sealab 2020 episode "The Shark Lover" and used in the Space Ghost Coast to Coast episode "Kentucky Nightmare".
 In a behind-the-scenes clip of the show, Maiellaro explained that to animate the series, he would first grab a nearby sheet of copy paper, draw something, and then scan it, followed by him sending the file to an animator.
 Rhoda, a character from the series, was drawn on the back of a script page for Perfect Hair Forever.
 A scan of the paper revealed the textual contents behind it, which Maiellaro decided to leave in.